When I was younger, I used to think that my life would be boring and uneventful after 40.

 Owning your business automatically puts you at the top of the dominance hierarchy.

 Besides, there’s no limit to the money you can make with your own business.
 Your income rises in direct proportion to your success and productivity.

 Related: 20 Reasons Why a 9 to 5 Job Sucks

-This may be an old cliché but it’s true.
-It’s a human weakness to want to appear better than the others but this desire is detrimental to you, simply because of the fact that there will always be someone richer than you unless you are the richest man on earth.
+This might be a cliché but it’s true.
+It’s a human weakness to want to appear better than others but this desire is detrimental to you, simply because of the fact that there will always be someone richer than you unless you are the richest man on earth.